WSU-kduncan/ceg3120-p4-badkins96/README.md

-# CEG 3120 - Project 4 - The Monster of All Monsters
+# CEG 3120 - Project 4 - The Monster of Monsters

 Milestone 1: Create dockerfile and docker container for my website